What type of content do you primarily create?

 Ideally, you should choose the right orientation before you film your video, but you might find yourself wanting to change video orientation after the fact.
 For example, you might have initially made a vertical video for your Instagram Story, but it did so well that you wanted to make it horizontal so you could share it to your YouTube channel.
 Whatever the reason, there are numerous video editors and online tools that can help you convert vertical video to horizontal.
 Here’s how to make vertical video horizontal using Descript video editing software.

-How to make vertical video horizontal using Descript
+How to make a vertical video horizontal in Descript

 Horizontal video is the optimal orientation for video viewed on TV screens, computer monitors, tablets, and YouTube.
 But if you convert a video from vertical to horizontal you might end up having to crop off a huge chunk of the picture — not great.
 As a way around this, you can use Descript’s video editor to add black bars to the sides of your vertical video so that it fits a horizontal frame.
 Before you start editing, download and install Descript and then follow these steps.